July 16, 2025

 Compared to other solutions found online, this will not only create a Data Layer event called cf7submission but will also return a full response, an array of every form field and its value.
 More on this – a bit later.

-In order to implement this code, go to your Google Tag Manager account, then a container, and create a Custom HTML tag that fires only on those pages which contain forms.
+In order to implement this code, go to your Google Tag Manager account, then a container, and create a Custom HTML tag that fires only on those pages that contain forms.
 Let’s say that, in our case, a form is in the footer of each page, so we’ll fire it on All Pages.

 1.1.
 Test the listener